 Avery and Janet Glasser started making bitters in 2007.
 Since 2009, we’ve been a Delaware S Corporation.
 We started making the Xocolatl Mole bitters while living in San Francisco, created the Hopped Grapefruit and Tiki while living in New York City, and formulated the Boston Bittahs when we moved to Boston.

 Bittermens started production in Somerville, MA at a commercial kitchen that we leased from Taza Chocolate, where we produced everything by hand.
-In January 2011, production moved to Brooklyn, NY, and in February 2013 we relocated to New Orleans, LA, where we still produce every batch ourselves, by hand.
+In January 2011, production moved to Brooklyn, NY, and in February 2013 we relocated to New Orleans, LA.

 We are Bittermens, not Bittermans, Bittermen’s or Bitterman’s.
 If you need to make our company name into a possessive, it’s Bittermens’, not Bittermen’s.
 Bittermens’s is also grammatically correct, but it looks really weird.
 We don’t know why we’re so obsessive about the correct use of the possessive – it probably stems from a stint on our college newspaper.
 Did we just break out in rhyme there?